 Where are the Maps showing attractions?

-You can easily flip to a map view of any list by tapping the map icon in the upper right corner.
-From the map view you can tap on other nearby attraction pins, or step through them with the up/down arrows.
-Note: from the List View, the topmost item visible in the list view is the pin that displays with a callout on the map.
-In the Near Me map view, you can tap-and-hold on the map (or tap the yellow buttong that appears) to temporarily set a location to see what's around it.
+For a list: tap the map pin icon in the upper right corner.
+In the Near Me map view, you can tap-and-hold on the map to temporarily drop a pin in a location to see what's around it.
 Tap the arrowhead button at the top to reload your actual location and nearby attractions.
 For a single attraction: in the detail page "Where" section, tap the map pin icon.

 5. BEEN THERE

 How does Been There work?

-On any Detail page about a particular attraction, there's a check box labeled "Been There."
-Mark if it's a place you've visited in person on any trip in the past.
+On any detail view about a particular attraction, there's a check box labeled "Been There."
+Mark if it's a place you've visited in person on a trip.
 The list of places marked is available by tapping the More tab, then tapping Been There.
 You can also see Been There places marked with a green-check pin in map views.

 What can I do with the Been There once I've checked off a bunch of places?